Ilya703/Authorization-Form/README.md

 # Authorization-Form 🔐

 The Authorization-Form project is a JavaScript authorization form.
 It was developed as a prototype for Inventory project

+Testing data:
+* login: admin
+* password: 111111
+* workspace_id: 2

 ### 🌐 [Site deployment](https://ilya703.github.io/Authorization-Form/)